 Attention: read always (and pay attention to) last minutes notices in the dedicated text box

-Registration for the exam is compulsory, and students have to register through AlmaEsami according to the general rules of the School of Economics, Management and Statistics.
+Registration for the exam is compulsory, and students have to register through AlmaEsami according to the general rules of the School of Economics and Management.

 – Candela G. and Figini P, 2012, The economics of Tourism Destinations, Springer